Generic name: Mercaptopurine 20mg in 1mL

 PURIXAN is a cytotoxic drug.
 Follow special handling and disposal procedures.1

-The most consistent, dose-related toxicity of PURIXAN is bone marrow suppression, manifested by anemia, leukopenia, thrombocytopenia, or any combination of these.
-Monitor CBC and adjust the dose of PURIXAN for severe neutropenia and thrombocytopenia.
+The most consistent, dose-related adverse reaction of PURIXAN is myelosuppression, manifested by anemia, leukopenia, thrombocytopenia, or any combination of these.
+Monitor CBC and adjust the dosage of PURIXAN for excessive myelosuppression [see Dosage and Administration (2.1)].

-Usually, clinically detectable jaundice appears early in the course of treatment (1 to 2 months).
-However, jaundice has been reported as early as 1 week and as late as 8 years after the start of treatment with mercaptopurine.
+Usually, clinically detectable jaundice appears early in the course of treatment (1 to 2 months); however, jaundice has been reported as early as 1 week and as late as 8 years after starting mercaptopurine.
 The hepatotoxicity has been associated in some cases with anorexia, diarrhea, jaundice and ascites.
 Hepatic encephalopathy has occurred.

 Monitor serum transaminase levels, alkaline phosphatase, and bilirubin levels at weekly intervals when first beginning therapy and at monthly intervals thereafter.
-Monitor liver function more frequently in patients who are receiving mercaptopurine with other hepatotoxic drugs or with known pre-existing liver disease.
-Interrupt PURIXAN in patients with onset of clinical or laboratory evidence of hepatotoxicity.
+Monitor liver tests more frequently in patients who are receiving PURIXAN with other hepatotoxic drugs [see Drug Interactions (7.5)] or with known pre-existing liver disease.
+Withhold PURIXAN at onset of hepatotoxicity.

 Treatment Related Malignancies

-Cases of hepatosplenic T-cell lymphoma have been reported in patients treated with mercaptopurine for inflammatory bowel disease, for which mercaptopurine is not approved.
+Hepatosplenic T-cell lymphoma has been reported in patients treated with mercaptopurine for inflammatory bowel disease (IBD), an unapproved use.
 Mercaptopurine is mutagenic in animals and humans, carcinogenic in animals, and may increase the risk of secondary malignancies.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.